kammas/aws-playground/Notes on AC SAP/Notes.md

 S3 standard needs to stay there 30 days minimum<p>
 To transition an object from S3 to S3IA and then S3 Glacier with one rule it has to wait 30 days in standard, then 30 days in IA to go to glacier<p>
 BUT if we use two rules we could transition it without waiting 30 days in IA BUT using the billable period (so it can cost)<p>
+S3 to Glacier can go with 1 day delay<p>

 ##  [Refresher] S3 Replication (13:55)
 S3 supports Cross Region Replication and Same Region Replication for same accounts or different accounts<p>